Below are some of the most common questions people have about Obamacare and this website:

 The only way to obtain an Obamacare plan outside of the Open Enrollment period is during the Special Enrollment.
 Those who have certain life changes, known as "Qualifying Life Events", are eligible for Special Enrollment.
 The Special Enrollment Period lasts for 60 days following a Qualifying Life Event.

 Learn more about the different enrollment periods here.

-We only show plans if we think you are eligible for a plan based on the information you entered.
-If you did not see any Obamacare plans in particular, please confirm your eligibility with the federal marketplace or your state’s exchange site.
+We only show plans if we think you are eligible for an Obamacare plan based on the information you entered.
+If you did not see any plans, please confirm your eligibility with the federal marketplace or your state’s exchange site.

 To start comparing Obamacare plans, please submit your zip code or call (855) 339-0012 to speak with an agent.